KiranMukunda/DataMiningProject/README.md

   ```

-For classification experiments the following code lines have been used
+For classification experiments the following code lines have been used.
-We need to calculate the accuracy of various models
+We need to calculate the accuracy of various models.
 Have used libraries for calculating the accuraies of various models and used prediction methods.

 ```